 Earning Miles and Status Credit

-Like Basic Economy, you’ll continue to earn the same amount of Medallion Qualifying Dollars, Segments, and Miles.
-Delta does not penalize you for having a Basic Economy fare, nor does it reward for having a Main Cabin ticket.
+Unlike Basic Economy, you’ll continue to earn SkyMiles as well as Medallion Qualifying Dollars, Segments, and Miles.
+Delta penalizes passengers in this regard for having a Basic Economy fare.

 What About Basic Economy on Other Carriers?

-- All carriers offer award miles on basic fares, so regardless of how cheap your ticket is, you’ll still accumulate miles toward desirable awards.
+- Most carriers except Delta offer award miles on basic fares, so regardless of how cheap your ticket is, you’ll still accumulate miles toward desirable awards.

 - No carrier offers any upgrades or ticketing changes on basic fares (except for American Airlines AAdvantage members).
 If you need to make such a change, you need to buy a new ticket.